This post was written prior to our January 2017 merger, under our previous firm name, MacPherson Leslie & Tyerman LLP.

 Key Amendments to PIPEDA

 While there are a number of amendments to PIPEDA, the following are some of the key items that will impact private organizations:

-    - Remove “business contact information” from the application of PIPEDA when it is collected, used, or disclosed for the purpose of communicating with the individual in relation to their employment, business, or profession.
-Business contact information is defined as an individual’s name, position name or title, work address, work telephone number, work facsimile number, work electronic mail address, and any similar information about the individual.
+- Remove “business contact information” from the application of PIPEDA when it is collected, used or disclosed for the purpose of communicating with the individual in relation to their employment, business or profession.
+Business contact information is defined as an individual’s name, position name or title, work address, work telephone number, work fax number, work email address and any similar information about the individual.

-    - Disclosures Without Consent: The amendments introduce various additional “disclosure without consent” provisions.
-Such provisions include, among others, the ability to disclose personal information without consent for purposes of: communicating with next of kin of an injured, ill, or deceased individual, identifying injured, ill, or deceased persons, investigating breaches of agreements or laws, detecting, suppressing, or preventing fraud, or detecting or preventing financial abuse.
+The amendments introduce various additional “disclosure without consent” provisions.
+Such provisions include, among others, the ability to disclose personal information without consent for purposes of: communicating with next of kin of an injured, ill or deceased individual, identifying injured, ill or deceased persons, investigating breaches of agreements or laws, detecting, suppressing or preventing fraud, or detecting or preventing financial abuse.
 Organizations should review the permitted disclosures in the context of their own activities to ensure that they have a clear understanding of how and when personal information can be disclosed without consent.

 All of the foregoing amendments, except those relating to breach notifications, are already in force.
 Organizations should review their existing policies and procedures to determine what revisions are necessary to that take into account and implement the new obligations imposed by these amendments.
 In almost all cases, this will require organizations to tweak their existing privacy policies and practices.